 Details of the Ruinart logo connect the champagne brand’s appearance and distribution to the King of France’s decree.
-The emblem immerses the buyer in history, and each element informs about old recipes and long-term exposure to the collection.
+The emblem immerses the buyer in history, and each element offers insight into old recipes and long-term exposure to the collection.

 Meaning and History